damies13/rfswarm/Doc/Overview.md

 So the following happens on the Manager when a robot file is selected:
 - The Manager does a md5 hash of the file, this hash is used as the key to reference the file from now on.
-- The selected robot file is given a relative path of just the file name of the robot file.
+- The selected robot file is given a relative path of just the filename of the robot file.
 - The the scenario file list in the Manager is updated with the the hash and the local and relative paths as properties of the hash.
 - The Manager then scans the robot file looking for resource and variable files (support files), for each file found:
   - The support file's relative path and local paths are determined.